Vijaydurg Fort: Features of Architectural Interest

-Movies
+Culture

-The Vijaydurg Fort features in the movie Killa (The Fort), an Indian Marathi drama film directed by Avinash Arun.
+The Vijaydurg Fort features in Killa (The Fort), an Indian drama film directed by Avinash Arun.
 Killa's locations include Guhagar, the Vijaydurg Fort and Ganpatipule.
 The cycle race between Chinmay (the lead character) and his friends to the fort lends the movie its title.

 Some of the locals claim that Sir Joseph Norman Lockyer, a British scientist was observing a solar eclipse from this fort on 18 August 1868.
-The y claim that during his observation that the Helium Gas was discovered on Sun in the form of a yellow flame.
+They claim that during his observation that the Helium Gas was discovered on Sun in the form of a yellow flame.
 The published reports on the discovery of helium report, that helium was discovered by two scientists independently in 1868.
 French astronomer Jules Janssen observed helium emission lines on 18 August 1868 as a bright yellow line during a total solar eclipse in Guntur, India.

 On 20 October of the same year, English astronomer Norman Lockyer observed a yellow line in the solar spectrum.
 He took the observation in West Hampstead, United Kingdom.
 Norman Lockyer set up an observation post at the Vijaydurg Fort for the Solar eclipse of January 22, 1898.
 In his report he does not mention that he ever had been to the Fort before.
 On that occasion a platform was built.

-World Helium Day

 Since 2009 World Helium Day is celebrated at the Vijaydurg Fort.